Nets-mobile-acceptance/Netaxept-Android-SDK/README.md

 # Contact
 ----
-If you have any question or feedback, please contact us via email: [mobile-acceptance@nets.eu](mailto:mobile-acceptance@nets.eu)
+If you have any question or feedback, please contact us via email: [in-app-support@nets.eu](mailto:in-app-support@nets.eu)